andresjoc/PPGDataReceiverAPI/README.md

 - WebSocket endpoint (`/ws`) that broadcasts incoming data to connected clients.
 - CSV storage: each POSTed batch is persisted in `data/` with a UTC timestamp prefix.
 - Simple frontend to connect via WebSocket and plot data (vanilla JS).
+- **Dual-view visualization**: Frontend supports switching between "Original" (raw stream) and "Procesado" (processed 10s window) views via tabs.
+- **Inference visualization**: Displays classification results (SR/AF) and confidence directly on the processed signal charts.
 - Delta-format support: backend can accept either absolute samples or delta-encoded arrays.
  - Optional ML inference: the backend can load a TensorFlow/Keras model (see `backend/infer.py`) from the environment variable `PPG_MODEL_PATH` and run a classification on each received batch.
-Classification results are printed to the backend logs when available.

 ---